 Intently interested in the expression of human emotion, Rembrandt often used himself as his own model in his early years as an independent master in Leiden.
 Here, in a small and freely painted work, he appears in the guise of a soldier, relaxed and engaging the viewer with a laugh.

-For this sophisticated self-portrait, painted at age 21 or 22, Rembrandt combines a study of character and emotion (known in Dutch as a tronie) with a rare jovial self-presentation.
+For this sophisticated self-portrait, painted at age twenty-one or twenty-two, Rembrandt combines a study of character and emotion (known in Dutch as a tronie) with a rare jovial self-presentation.
 The lively, short brushwork in the face and brisk handling of the neutral background convey a sense of spontaneity and immediacy.